dsayed-msft/azure-gaming-docs/azure-gaming-pr/reference-architectures/cognitive-text-translation.md

 ## Architecture Services

-- [Translator Text](/azure/cognitive-services/translator/translator-info-overview) - Translates text to multiple languages on the fly.
+- [Azure AI Translator](/azure/ai-services/translator/translator-info-overview) - Translates text to multiple languages on the fly.
 - [Azure Traffic Manager](/azure/traffic-manager/traffic-manager-overview) - (Optional) connects the player to the most appropiate regional zone based on latency where the chat servers would be.
 - [Event Hub](https://azure.microsoft.com/services/event-hubs/) - A service tailored for real-time receiving and processing of a large number of events (chat strings in this case), in order, with little configuration or management overhead.
-- [Azure Function](/azure/azure-functions/functions-overview) - Serverless compute service to run code on-demand -- in this case, code that invokes the different cognitive services.
+- [Azure Function](/azure/azure-functions/functions-overview) - Serverless compute service to run code on-demand -- in this case, code that invokes the different Azure AI services.

 ## Architecture Considerations

 You only need to create a single Event Hub namespace that will contain the 2 Event Hubs used for sending and receiving messages, respectively.

-Not every language is supported by the service today.
-Please see the [language and region support for the Translator Text API](/azure/cognitive-services/translator/language-support) documentation for what languages and regions are supported.
+For text translation not every language is supported by the service today.
+Please see the [language and region support for Azure AI Language](/azure/ai-services/translator/language-support) documentation for what languages and regions are supported.

 ## Deployment Template